French Finance Minister slams Veolia's move to bypass Suez board with new offer

 Le Maire also told Europe 1 radio that he would ask the French AMF financial market regulator to look into the matter, and reiterated that any Veolia/Suez deal could only work if done on the basis of friendly talks between the two companies.

+He called on the companies to return to the path of constructive talks.

-Veolia said on Sunday it was launching an offer for all of Suez, valuing the group at 11.3 billion euros ($13.60 billion), after dropping efforts to win the backing of the waste and water management company’s board.
-Suez has been resisting takeover moves from Veolia, its long-standing competitor, which is now its biggest shareholder with a 29.9% stake.
+Veolia said on Sunday it was launching an offer for all of Suez, valuing the group at 11.3 billion euros ($13.60 billion), after dropping efforts to win the backing of the Suez board.

+“This offer breaches commitments made several times by Veolia”, Le Maire said.

+Suez, which has been resisting takeover moves from Veolia, said earlier on Monday that a court has ordered Veolia not to launch any full takeover offer for Suez shares if Suez’s board has not approved it.

 Our Standards: The Thomson Reuters Trust Principles.